Seattle woman faces federal charges for fatal shooting of border patrol agent

 Michael P. Drescher Acting United States Attorney for the District of Vermont

-New Jersey man indicted in Vermont on drug trafficking and firearm charges
+Hartford men indicted in Vermont on drug and firearm charges

 Michael P. Drescher Acting United States Attorney for the District of Vermont